ltkatz/calculatorPW/README.md

 # Calculator test demo

-This is a demo of e2e tests of Google's calculator that is displayed when seaarching for the term calculator.
+This is a demo of e2e tests of Google's calculator that is displayed when searching for the term calculator.
 Implemented using Playwright

 ## Pre-requisites

-NPM
+- NPM
-Node.js
+- Node.js
-Playwright insalled with dependencies
+- Playwright insalled with dependencies

 ## Use